-Burrata with asparagus is an easy yet elegant and unexpected appetizer that’s made with the freshest burrata cheese, asparagus, raisins, pine nuts, and prosciutto.
+Burrata cheese with asparagus is an easy, elegant, and unexpected appetizer that’s made with the freshest burrata cheese, asparagus, raisins, pine nuts, and prosciutto.
 Salty, sweet, earthy, and lovely.

 - Quick Glance